 What causes bulimia?

-Researchers are not sure exactly what causes bulimia and other eating disorders.
-They think that eating disorders might happen because of a combination of a person's biology and life events.
+Researchers are not sure exactly what causes bulimia and other eating disorders; they are finding that a complex combination of genetic, biological, behavioral, psychological, and social factors may be the cause.
 This combination includes having specific genes, a person's biology, body image and self-esteem, social experiences, family health history, and sometimes other mental health illnesses.
 Researchers are also studying unusual activity in the brain, such as changing levels of serotonin or other chemicals, to see how it may affect eating.

 How does bulimia affect a woman's health?

 Purging through vomiting or taking laxatives can prevent your body from getting the important nutrients it needs from food.
-Over time, bulimia can affect your body in the following ways:1,2,3
+Over time, bulimia can affect your body in the following ways:

 • Stomach damage from overeating